 CLOTHING CONTINUED Hard Shell Pants (Waterproof Rain Pants) Non-insulated, waterproof, and breathable membrane.
 Full side zips are recommended.
 Ideally, it has at least a 1/4 length zipper from the bottom of the pant cuff in order to get pants on and off while wearing mountain boots.
 When sizing make sure it can fit over a base layer and soft shell pants.
 Insulated ski pants are strongly discouraged due to lack of waterproofness and heavy insulation.
-Materials: Gore-Tex, eVent, Drilite, H2NO, Pertex Shield Examples: Patagonia Torrentshell, Arc'Teryx Beta Pant Buy Own Rent Socks Wool or synthetic socks that are at least mid-calf height.
+Materials: Gore-Tex, eVent, Drilite, H2NO, Pertex Shield Examples: Patagonia Torrentshell, Arc'Teryx Beta Pant ☐ Buy ☐ Own ☐ Rent Socks Wool or synthetic socks that are at least mid-calf height.
 Modern boots are designed to insulate your feet, so a thicker sock is not recommended as these tend to lead to blisters and moisture retention.
 Using a lighter sock allows for a more accurate boot fit.
 Wearing a "silk-weight" liner sock beneath your hiking sock can reduce friction on the skin and mitigate blister development.
-Examples: Darn Tough Coolmax Lightweight Buy Own Approach Shoes These will be used for approaches and some climbing.
-Look for approach shoes with "sticky rubber" on them as they will climb better.
-Waterproof approach shoes are not recommended.
-Size them to be snug and comfortable. ☐ Buy ☐ Own Mountaineering Boots Must be stiff and crampon-compatible mountaineering boots.
+Examples: Darn Tough Coolmax Lightweight Buy Own Approach Shoes or Trail Shoes Recommended for the 1-day of rock climbing.
+Used on good weather approaches for mid and late season and at camp.
+Early season tends to have too much snow on the ground and it is recommended to hike to camp in your boots.
+Be aware that trail running shoes do not offer as much support when hiking with a heavy pack.
+High-stack shoes like Hoka are not recommended.
+Example Approach: La Sportiva TX4, TX2, Scarpa Rapid Example Trail Shoes: Topo Athletic Terraventure, Altra Lone Peak, La Sportiva Kaptiva, Salmon Sense Ride Buy Own Mountaineering Boots Must be stiff and crampon-compatible mountaineering boots.
 Double boots recommended prior to mid-June.
 For courses after mid-June, single boots should be used.
 Example Double Boot: Scarpa Phantom 6000, La Sportiva G2SM Example Single Boot: La Sportiva Nepal Cube, Scarpa Mont Blanc Pro NOTE: We rent double plastic boots for our May/June courses and single boots for the rest of the season.
 There are many makes and models out there and not all of them are created equal.
-Please consult our Equipment Shop if you are uncertain about the acceptability of your chosen model. ☐ Buy ☐ Own ☐ Rent Gaiters Knee or calf height.
+Please consult our Equipment Shop if you are uncertain about the acceptability of your chosen model.
+Buy Own Rent Gaiters (Optional) Knee or calf height.
 Best used in early-season conditions.
 Optional for mid and late season.
 Gaiters do help protect pants from crampon holes regardless of the season.
-Examples: OR Crocodile Buy Own Rent CLIMBING Harness Make sure the harness has a belay loop and gear loops.
-When sizing, it should fit over your clothes when you have multiple layers on.
-Example: Petzl Adjama, Arc'Teryx AR-395a Buy Own Rent Helmet Must be UIAA rated for climbing.
+Examples: OR Crocodile Buy Own Rent CLIMBING Helmet Must be UIAA-rated for climbing.
 Be aware that foam, break-away style helmets like the ones listed below are susceptible to damage if being loaded in a checked bag.
-Example: Petzl Meteor, Black Diamond Vision Buy Own Rent
+Examples: Petzl Meteor, Black Diamond Vision Buy Own Rent